Don't Stop Believin' (TV series): Plot

-Zhixiang has his first taste of love when he falls for a classmate, Yilin (Kimberly Chia), who rejects him.
+Zhixiang has his first taste of love when he falls for a classmate, Yilin, who rejects him.
 Yilin confides in Yanbin every now and then.
 Once, when Yilin suffers a nosebleed, Yanbin carefully helps her to stop the bleeding.
-The young girl somehow develops feelings for him despite knowing that Yanbin is in love with someone else...
+The young girl somehow develops feelings for him despite knowing that Yanbin is in love with someone else.

-Jin Zhengnan (Romeo Tan), Yanbin's good friend, is fond of Siman after meeting her for the time.
+Jin Zhengnan, Yanbin's good friend, is fond of Siman after meeting her for the time.
 To get close to her, he volunteers to conduct a bakery class for the students of Brilliante Secondary School.
 Siman's heart, however, is with Yanbin.
 Once, Siman sums up her courage to express her feelings for Yanbin.
 Unfortunately, Yanbin's hearing defect leads to Siman mistaking him for rejecting her love.
 Disappointed, Siman finally gives in to Zhengnan's wooing.

 Siman and Yanbin take the students on an overseas tour.
 They find out unexpectedly that Yilin is suffering from a terminal illness.
 In fact, Yilin knows about it all along but chooses to hide the truth from her teachers and classmates.
 As her condition worsens, she is unable to participate in the culinary competition organized by the TV station.
 She can only hope that her teammates will fulfill her wish.

-Alex (Xavier Ong), a problem student who bears a grudge against Yanbin for punishing him, threatens another student into accusing Yanbin of molestation.
+Alex, a problem student who bears a grudge against Yanbin for punishing him, threatens another student into accusing Yanbin of molestation.
 He even trumps up a load of evidence and produces false witnesses, leaving Yanbin defenceless.
 In view of the damning evidence, the school board unanimously decides to fire Yanbin.
 Yaoguang goes all out to defend Yanbin, and makes up his mind to pursue the matter with him.
 He vows to resign as Principal if Yanbin is dismissed from his job.
 Siman is roused to join their camp.